Turner Capital Portfolio Strategies

 DIVERSIFIED INCOME STRATEGY: (Start Date: 11/2019)

-OBJECTIVE: Generate up to 9% +/- annual income from dividend-paying ETFs, CEFs (Closed End Funds) and stocks.
+OBJECTIVE: Generate up to 9% +/- annual income from dividend-paying ETFs, CEFs (Closed End Funds), stocks and covered call trades.

 Management Approach - Hold a diversified mixture of ETFs, CEFs and/or stocks that exhibit a consistent to growing dividend yield from 4% to well over 10%, depending on the equity.
 The goal is income and NOT growth.
+Generally, 20% of the portfolio will be invested in short-term covered call trades.
 Each holding is monitored regarding 'normal' price volatility.
 The goal is to stay invested in the equity until receiving the dividend payout as long as the holding does not move lower than its 'normal' price volatility range.
 Income is used to purchase more shares of the same holding that generated the income.
 If no high-yielding equity meets the minimum requirement to be in the portfolio strategy, the strategy will focus on the highest-yielding safe money market funds available at the time.

 TOTAL MARKET STRATEGY: (Start Date: 01/2018)

-OBJECTIVE: Match the performance of the S&P 500 (via the SPY ETF) in bull cycles; go to cash in transition cycles; and, invest in the inverse ETF of the S&P 500 (SH ETF) in bear cycles.
+OBJECTIVE: Match the performance of the US stock market (via an equal-weighted investment strategy in the S&P 500, the Nasdaq, the Dow Jones Industrial Average and the Russell 2000) in bull cycles; go to cash in transition cycles; and, invest in the inverse of the same indexes in bear cycles.

 * Turner Transition Zone